halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 }
 ```

 The `_M_deallocate` function has a call path that leads to `free`.
+It's tracable in static analysis, but also a bit of a pain.
 It's easier to appreciate in the debugger.

 We can break at the call to the vector's destructor in *main*, inspect the argument given, and then break on free.
 If we do one step, we land at the invocation of *free*, where we find that the vector's address is being *free*'d: that is, the `_M_impl` structure, which is allocated at `0x6ee800`.